StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 ### Automatic collection

 When you create an automatic collection task, StarRocks automatically checks whether to run the task at the default check interval of 5 minutes.
 StarRocks runs a collection task only when data in Hive and Iceberg tables are updated.
 However, data changes in Hudi tables cannot be perceived and StarRocks periodically collects statistics based on the check interval and collection interval specified by users.
-For example:
+You can use the following FE parameters:

 - statistic_collect_interval_sec